Dating App for Athletes: The Sport Dating App for Sporty Singles

 #2: Hinge

-Best For: Athletes who want a general app with quality users Why It Works: Strong relationship focus, prompt-based profiles
+Best For: Athletes who want a general-purpose app How It Works: Prompt-based profiles rather than swiping alone

 #3: Bumble